 Description of Procedure

+Skin closure strips are adhesive strips that help close the wound.
 The doctor will align the edges of the wound.
 The strips will be applied across the wound.

 How Long Will It Take?